lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 }
 ```

-Of course, yo will need to create the uniform before using it, you can check the source code for that.
+Of course, you will need to create the uniform before using it, you can check the source code for that.
 If you run the example you will be able to see how the model animates by pressing the space bar \(each time the key is pressed a new frame is set and the jointsMatrix uniform changes\).

 You will see something like this.